-St. Paddy’s Day is in less than a week and with a last name like McNamara you best know we celebrate this holiday every single year.
+St. Paddy’s Day is less than a week away.
+And with a last name like McNamara you know we celebrate this holiday every. single. year.

 I’m not kidding you when I say I LOVE THIS STEW!
 It’s incredibly hearty, flavorful and the meat just melts in your mouth.
-Besides a spoon to get the stew from the bowl and into your mouth, I must highly suggest a hearty bread to mop up that stew-y gravy left in the bottom of the bowl.
 Your St. Patrick’s Day won’t be complete without this stew in your life.

 To Make This Irish Stout Beef Stew You Will Need: